GoogleCloudPlatform/community/tutorials/ar-subs/index.md

     edit or create the configuration file `/home/pi/.asoundrc`.
 (Note the dot in the file name `.asoundrc`.
 It is a so-called *hidden* configuration file.)
-Add the following content to the file and set the `mic` and `speaker` device numbers to be the same as your `aplay -l` and `arecord -l` output findings.
+Add the following content to the file and set the `mic` and `speaker` device numbers to be the same as your `aplay -l` and `arecord -l` output findings:

-    In the following example, the microphone is set to `"hw:1,0"`, which means card 1 and device 0, which maps to the USB microphone.
-The "speaker" is set to card 0 and device 0, which maps to the Raspberry Pi built-in sound card's 3.5mm audio output.

         pcm.!default {
           type asym